-Each of the named executive officers other than Mr. Kotzabasakis participated in our Executive Plan.
-Amounts payable under the Executive Plan are based in part on meeting corporate operating income targets.
-The corporate operating income component was weighted at 60% to 70% of the overall bonus for both fiscal 2009 and 2008, and measures the extent to which we achieve a corporate operating income target amount.
-For both fiscal 2009 and 2008, the Executive Plan includes both a minimum operating income threshold of 80% of the target amount, which must be met in order for any bonus to be paid under the Executive Plan, and a maximum operating income threshold, above which no additional bonus would be earned.
-Amounts payable under the Executive Plan correspond to the applicable executive's base salary, with those with broader scope typically being compensated at a higher level.
-The annual corporate operating income target is contained in the business plan adopted by the board of directors.
-Bonuses attributable to the corporate operating income component are paid annually.
+Each of the named executive officers other than Mr. Kotzabasakis participated in our Executive Plan in fiscal 2009.
+Amounts payable under the Executive Plan were based in part on meeting corporate operating income targets.
+The corporate operating income component was weighted at 60% to 70% of the overall bonus for fiscal 2009, and measured the extent to which we achieved a corporate operating income target amount.
+For fiscal 2009, the Executive Plan included a minimum operating income threshold of 80% of the target amount, which had to be met in order for any bonus to be paid under the Executive Plan, and a maximum operating income threshold, above which no additional bonus would be earned.
+Amounts payable under the Executive Plan corresponded to the applicable executive's base salary, with those with broader scope typically being compensated at a higher level.
+The annual corporate operating income target was contained in the business plan adopted by the board of directors.
+Bonuses attributable to the corporate operating income component were paid annually.

-Amounts payable under the Executive Plan are also based in part on whether an individual met specific performance goals.
-Individual objectives were weighted at 30% to 40% for both fiscal 2009 and 2008, and measure the extent to which an individual achieved performance objectives established specifically for that executive officer.
-The performance objectives are necessarily tied to the particular functional responsibilities of the individual, and his performance in fulfilling those responsibilities.
+Amounts payable under the Executive Plan were also based in part on whether an individual met specific performance goals.
+Individual objectives were weighted at 30% to 40% for fiscal 2009, and measured the extent to which an individual achieved performance objectives established specifically for that executive officer.
+The performance objectives were necessarily tied to the particular functional responsibilities of the individual, and his/her performance in fulfilling those responsibilities.

-Mr. Kotzabasakis participated in the Operations Plan.
-Amounts payable under the Operations Plan are based in part on meeting corporate operating income targets.
-The corporate operating income was weighted at 20% of the overall bonus for both fiscal 2009 and 2008, and measures the extent to which we achieve a corporate operating income target amount.
-For both fiscal years, the plan includes both a minimum operating income threshold of 80% of the target amount, which was required to be met in order for any bonus to be paid under the Operations Plan, and a maximum operating income threshold, above which no additional bonus would be earned.
+Mr. Kotzabasakis participated in the Operations Plan in fiscal 2009.
+Amounts payable under the Operations Plan were based in part on meeting corporate operating income targets.
+The corporate operating income component was weighted at 20% of the overall bonus for fiscal 2009, and measured the extent to which we achieved a corporate operating income target amount.
+For fiscal 2009, the plan included both a minimum operating income threshold of 80% of the target amount, which was required to be met in order for any bonus to be paid under the Operations Plan, and a maximum operating income threshold, above which no additional bonus would be earned.

-Individual objectives were weighted at 5% for both fiscal 2009 and 2008, and measure the extent to which an individual achieved performance objectives established specifically for that executive officer.
+Individual objectives were weighted at 5% for fiscal 2009, and measured the extent to which an individual achieved performance objectives established specifically for that executive officer.
 Payments based on this component were capped at the executive officers' respective target bonus amounts.
-The performance objectives are necessarily tied to the particular functional responsibilities of the individual and his performance in fulfilling those responsibilities.
+The performance objectives were necessarily tied to the particular functional responsibilities of the individual and his/her performance in fulfilling those responsibilities.

-The regional performance component was weighted at 75% of the overall bonus for both fiscal 2009 and fiscal 2008, and measures the extent to which we achieved performance objectives for the region(s) for which the executive is responsible.
-Bonuses attributable to the regional performance component are paid as quarterly commissions based on quarterly regional or consolidated financial results.
+The regional performance component was weighted at 75% of the overall bonus for fiscal 2009, and measured the extent to which we achieved performance objectives for the region(s) for which the executive was responsible.
+Bonuses attributable to the regional performance component were paid as quarterly commissions based on quarterly regional or consolidated financial results.